 - Escaping violent encounters

-- Understanding when forcible entry is allowed without police presence
+- Understanding when a forcible entry is allowed without police presence

 Make sure your EMS personnel understand the risks associated with welfare checks.
 Risk assessment and mitigation is an important part of ongoing EMS training.